 Market risk is the risk of loss from fluctuations in equity prices, from interest and foreign exchange rates and from credit spreads.
-The Fund is exposed to market risk from its investment activities, predominantly through its equity holdings.
+The Fund is exposed to market risk predominantly from its equity holdings.
 The level of risk exposure depends on market conditions, expectations of future price and yield movements and the asset mix.
 The objective of the Fund's risk management strategy is to identify, manage and control market risk exposure within acceptable parameters, whilst optimising the return on risk.